SyncfusionExamples/Winforms-map-getting-started/README.md

 ## How to run the sample

-1. Clone the sample and open it in Visual Studio 2022 Preview.
+1. Clone the sample and open it in Visual Studio.

    *Note: If you download the sample using the "Download ZIP" option, right-click it, select Properties, and then select Unblock.*